-Henry’s hazzanut is of a type you simply do not hear in American synagogues anymore.
-Over time, this type of liturgical music (and dare I say performance) has been supplanted by the sing-along work of modern composers like Shlomo Carlebach and Debbie Friedman.
-Our sense of nusach (the cycle of melodies and modes that are the bedrock of hazzanut), has been flattened, robbed of the regional variation it once had in Europe.
+Henry’s hazzanut is of a type one rarely hears in American synagogues today.
+Over time, our sense of nusach (the cycle of melodies and modes that are the bedrock of hazzanut), has been flattened, robbed of the regional variation it once had in Europe.

 But not Henry.
 His delivery was from an age when one could expect subtle and not-so-subtle variations in traditional tunes from shul to shul, cantor to cantor, region to region.

 Thankfully, Kohn would return the microphone to him a few more times that morning.
 Each time, he beamed.